jpc-hpe/my_nvim_config/NOTES.md

 nvim-lint: An asynchronous linter plugin for Neovim complementary to the built-in Language Server Protocol support.

 nvim-lspconfig: configurations for LSP servers.
-I also used it to reconfigured vim.diagnostic LSPs are enabled with vim.lsp.enable('server_name')
+I also used it to reconfigure vim.diagnostic LSPs are enabled with vim.lsp.enable('server_name')

 nvim-metals: Scala LSP